 S3 has a cost associated with it.
 They charge for bandwidth

 not part of your foundry hosting fees and is a completely optional, separate service.

 For obvious reasons, we cannot support or troubleshoot problems with these products.
-You would need to
+You

-support three different providers: Digital Ocean, Amazon AWS, and Wasabi.
+currently support three different providers: Digital Ocean, Amazon AWS, and Wasabi.
 More

 will be added later as we sort out the configuration files.
 You do not have to use this

 Set Recovery Point/Recovering

 location.
-This storage is isolated from the main site to help ensure its
+This storage is isolated from the main site to help ensure its integrity and

 Depending on your subscription

 per day.
-Once you have completed the recovery point, you must wait the appropriate number of days
+Once you have completed the recovery point, you must wait the appropriate

-created a recovery point, you will find a text field and Recovery button.
-Type the word
+recovery point, you will find a text field and Recovery button.
+Type the word “Restore”

 not a MERGE.
 All existing data will be deleted and replaced with the data from your last